SAP/spartacus-docs/_pages/dev/ssr/server-side-rendering-error-handling.md

 }
 ```

-If you find the functionality of `defaultExpressErrorHandlers` sufficient, but you want a customize how one type of error is handled, you can provide a custom error handler before the `defaultExpressErrorHandlers`.
+If you find the functionality of `defaultExpressErrorHandlers` sufficient, but you want to customize how one type of error is handled, you can provide a custom error handler before the `defaultExpressErrorHandlers`.
 Ensure that you call `next(err)` in the custom error handler to let the `defaultExpressErrorHandlers` take care of errors that are not handled by the custom handler.

 The following is an example of how to provide a custom error handler for `CmsPageNotFoundOutboundHttpError` in a `custom-error-handler.ts` file: